yan-soon/tp/docs/UserGuide.md

 1. Download the latest `GradPad.jar` from [here](https://github.com/AY2021S1-CS2103T-T09-1/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your GradPad.

+1. Ensure you have internet connectivity to fully utilise GradPad with the latest data from [NUSMods](https://nusmods.com/).

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)